ChristianZimpelmann/replication-ambig-beliefs/README.md

   - `pip install -e ../relative/path/to/estimagic`
 - Run `pytask`, which will perform
   - the general data cleaning, project specific data cleaning,
-  - analyses ("estimation of the models, can take a couple of days"),
+  - analyses (estimation of the models, can take a couple of days),
   - and creation of figures and tables
 - All created tables and figures will be saved in the directory `out`